 We aim to foster a culture of reading in the broadest sense.
 The Accelerated Reading Scheme at Key Stage 3 (KS3) is led by the English department.
 Its aim is to promote reading of appropriate material for all students and track progress or reading age at regular intervals.

-Our English is timetabled for five lessons a week at both Key Stage 3 and 4.
+Our English is timetabled for four lessons a week at both Key Stage 3 and 4.

 At GCSE level all students do two GCSEs; English language and literature, regardless of ability.
-The new AQA 9-1 papers are not tiered.
+The papers are not tiered.

 Our current GCSE groups follow the AQA board.
 They will eventually sit four terminal exam papers; two in language and two in literature.

-AS and A2 Literature are now on offer at Post 16 and our first students.
-Creative writing is another option for 6th formers until the end of 2016.
+AS and A2 Literature are now on offer at Post 16 and our first students..
 We follow the AQA Lit B course at this level.

 We extend our passion for talk, reading and writing in an extracurricular capacity.
-Young Publishers, Creative Writing, Debating and workshops to hone particular skills are on offer beyond lessons.
-We also invite certain students to Saturday school for extra support.
+Comedy Club, Creative Writing, Debating, Reading support and workshops to hone particular skills are on offer beyond lessons.
+We also invite certain students to Saturday school for extra support with exam preparation.